 Bequest of Specific Real Estate

-Making Iona the beneficiary of your qualified retirement plan can result in a transformational gift to the College and significant tax savings for your estate and heirs.
+Making Iona the beneficiary of your qualified retirement plan can result in a transformational gift to the University and significant tax savings for your estate and heirs.
 IRAs are subject to both income taxes and estate taxes after the owner dies, possibly resulting in overall taxes of 60% or more.
 The new SECURE Act places additional restrictions on giving IRAs to your heirs, with the new law mandating that the IRA must be liquidated in ten years.
 This income could result in an additional tax burden for those receiving IRA.
 Donating your IRA will avoid these taxes.

 You will continue to retain the use of the plan during your lifetime.
 Consult with your tax advisor regarding the benefits of making this gift.

 You're looking to make smart investments for the future that meet your individual needs for growth or succession.
-You'd like to repay Iona College in some way for your advancement and opportunity over the years.
+You'd like to repay Iona University in some way for your advancement and opportunity over the years.
 What are your options for current planning and future gifts?

 Under some circumstances, you can deduct your annual premium payment.
 Your deduction will vary depending on whether the policy is still being paid, fully paid, or has an outstanding loan.

 - Iona accepts gifts of real estate, artwork and other tangible assets.
-Contact your financial advisor or the Iona College planned giving department to find out the best way to make these gifts and maximize your tax advantages.
+Contact your financial advisor or the Iona University planned giving department to find out the best way to make these gifts and maximize your tax advantages.